-The newly renovated Zook Hall -- home of the LeBron James Family Foundation College of Education received its grand unveiling during an open house on Saturday.
+The newly renovated Zook Hall -- home of the LeBron James Family Foundation School of Education received its grand unveiling during an open house on Saturday.

 After more than two years of construction, the four-story building is completely new within its existing exterior walls.
 Today’s state of the art facility has reconfigured spaces and the latest technology — all designed to match the classrooms where UA students will one day be teaching.

 “The footprint is the same, but the center of the building has been opened to create a flow from classrooms to open spaces with seating in the hallways,” says Dr. Susan Clark, interim dean of the school.
 “There are spaces throughout the building to sit, relax, collaborate on projects and freely exchange knowledge.”

 Here’s a quick preview of the new Zook Hall.

 - Glass — it’s everywhere.
 Light streams into hallways from the floor-to-ceiling windows that face north and south on each floor.
 Classrooms and offices are window-filled as well.

 - The three-story glass addition on the north side of Zook Hall, facing Buchtel Common, not only increases the building’s existing footprint by more than 5,000 square feet, it is literally a window into two of the specialized teaching laboratories.

 - Those teaching laboratories feature white boards, Smartboards, and projectors installed in the ceiling, along with desks and chairs on wheels, so the furniture can be easily moved as students collaborate in small groups on projects and other activities.